Background pattern

 Introduction

-Package Insert: Information for the User
+Leaflet: Information for the user

-Bupivacaine B. Braun 7.5 mg/mL Injectable Solution
+Bupivacaine B. Braun 7.5 mg/ml injectable solution

 Bupivacaine Hydrochloride

-• Keep this package insert as you may need to read it again.
+• Keep this leaflet as you may need to read it again.

-• If you have any questions, consult your doctor, pharmacist, or nurse.
+• If you have any doubts, consult your doctor, pharmacist, or nurse.

-• This medication has been prescribed only for you and should not be given to others, even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-2. Before using Bupivacaína B. Braun 7.5 mg/ml
+2. Before using Bupivacaine B. Braun 7.5 mg/ml

-No use Bupivacaína B. Braun 7,5 mg/ml
+Do not use Bupivacaine B. Braun 7.5 mg/ml

 If you are allergic to bupivacaine, other local anesthetics of the amide type, or any of the other components of this medication.